Samizo-AITL/Edusemi-Plus/archive/legacy/vsram_2001/yield_recovery.md

 **low power consumption, long refresh intervals, and guaranteed high-temperature operation up to 90 °C**.

-To secure early market entry—most notably for the world's first camera-equipped mobile phones—mass production was initiated despite an **extremely low initial yield of approximately 30%**.
+To secure early market entry—most notably for the world’s first camera-equipped mobile phones—mass production was initiated despite an **extremely low initial yield of approximately 30%**.
-Yield recovery therefore had to be executed **in parallel with volume production**, under severe schedule and business pressure :contentReference[oaicite:1]{index=1}.
+Yield recovery therefore had to be executed **in parallel with volume production**, under severe schedule and business pressure.

+This development took place in a context where the company’s strategic focus was already shifting toward **LCD driver ICs and high-voltage mixed CMOS**, placing strict limits on the level of investment and manpower that could be allocated to continued mobile memory development.

 ---